fxmartin/Mac-setup/README.md

-# macOS Development Environment Setup
+# MacOS Development Environment Setup

 A comprehensive guide for setting up a new MacBook Pro for development work, including security configurations, development tools, and productivity applications.